Spain Political / Scientific / Religious Short Term Visa

 The process usually takes around 15 days, but sometimes could take up to 45 days.
 Make sure you apply within plenty of time in case any further documents are required, or if you are called in to book an interview.

-How do I apply for the Political/Scientific/Religious Visa in Spain if I am not from a Schengen Zone country?
+How do I apply for Short-stay Type C Visa if I am not from a Schengen Zone country?

 The applicant must be present in person at their local Spanish embassy or consulate, as biometric data is required for the visa.
 If you are applying from a country without a Spanish consulate, you may be able to apply through the consulate of another Schengen nation.